honestica/elastalert/README.md

 *TODO*

-[] Setup elastalert in production
+- Setup elastalert in production
-[] Separate this repo in "docker image" and "rules for lifen -Platform"
+- Separate this repo: "docker image" and "rules for lifen-platform"